yuno-payments/yuno-docs/docs/SDKs/build-your-integration/full-sdk-workflow.md

 2. Enroll a credit card while processing a payment.
 3. Use a vaulted token from an enrolled payment method.

-Follow the step-by-step guides below to integrate the full SDK:
+Follow the step-by-step guides below to integrate the Full SDK:

 <Shelf classname="link_cards_container">
   <YunoCard title="Payment workflow" href="#payment-workflow" titleSize="h4" />